 Only by truly achieving these insights can you then go on to target marketing to customers in an effective and meaningful way.

 In business to consumer marketing it is also important to consider the service offering aside from the product that you sell.
 How do you build a relationship with the customer when they visit your shop?
 This will impact on whether they purchase from you or not; equally think about the presentation of the inside of the shop; the presentation of the staff and how they treat the customers.
+Check out our top ten tips for getting more customers into your shop here.

 Of course, you must also have the right location – whether that be physical or online.
 Never has the phrase: location, location, location been more important than now when it comes to tourism and retail.

 Retail and tourism are both highly competitive and often not essential purchases so consider your unique selling proposition that makes you stand out from your competition when you are marketing to customers.
+Why not take a look at our guide to marketing to tourists to give yourself an edge?

 The processes within your business should also be customer-centric – making it easy for the customer to book or purchase is essential – an elongated process can be a barrier to purchase.